sveltejs/svelte/site/content/blog/2022-04-01-whats-new-in-svelte-april-2022.md

 - Adapters are now required to supply a `getClientAddress` function ([#4289](https://github.com/sveltejs/kit/pull/4289))
 - `InputProps` and `OutputProps` can now be typed separately in generated `Load` ([#4305](https://github.com/sveltejs/kit/pull/4305))
 - The `\$` character is no longer allowed in dynamic parameters ([#4334](https://github.com/sveltejs/kit/pull/4334))
+- `svelte-kit package` has been marked as experimental so changes to it after Kit 1.0 will not be considered breaking ([#4164](https://github.com/sveltejs/kit/pull/4164))

 ## New across the Svelte ecosystem